d99kris/rapidcsv/README.md

 Reading CSV Data from a Stream or String
 ----------------------------------------
 In addition to specifying a filename, rapidcsv supports constructing a Document from a stream and, indirectly through stringstream, from a string.
+File streams used with rapidcsv should be opened in `std::ios::binary` mode to enable full functionality.
 Here is a simple example reading CSV data from a string:

 [ex007.cpp](examples/ex007.cpp) content:
 ```cpp